 AD integrations in a newly-created organization automatically have the following default settings enabled:

 - Delegated authentication — Allows your end usersIn Okta literature, we generally refer to "end users" as the people who have their own Okta home page (My Applications), using chiclets to authenticate into all of their apps.
 End users do not have any administrative control.
 When we refer to "users" we are generally referring to the individual(s) who have administrative control. to sign in to Okta with their AD credentials.

 - The import schedule set to never — You can choose your import options in the configuration steps below.

 - Profile mastering — This refers to which application is the source of truth for user data.
 By default, AD is the profile masterA profile master is an application (usually a directory service such as Active Directory, or human capital management system such as Workday) that acts as a source of truth for user profile attributes.
 A user can only be mastered by a single application or directory at any one time.
-For more details, see Using the Okta People Page. when the agent is installed.
+For more details, see the Profile Master page.
+When users are mastered by attribute, we call this attribute-level mastery (ALM).
+ALM delivers finer grain control over how profiles are mastered by allowing admins to specify different profile masters for individual attributes.
+Profile mastering only applies to Okta user profiles, not app user profiles.
+For more details, see Attribute Level Mastering. when the agent is installed.